 The Maritime Museum offers a variety of support services to teachers, students, and school administrators designed to celebrate a ‘maritime theme’ to Personalized Learning Plans – especially targeting TRANSFERABLE SKILLS, PHYSICAL EDUCATION, and GLOBAL CITIZENSHIP proficiency based graduation credit requirements.

 We have organized our offerings by topic and by type, to the right.
 Also note that we offer free lesson plans to help educators prepare students for each field trip, and kits to rent for classroom use.
-Please read "Tips to make your visit successful" to get the most out of your experience.

 Getting your students out of the classroom, on the water, discovering history through nautical archaeology, and exploring our region’s beautiful freshwater ecology can lead to increased academic achievement as well as personal growth for your students.
 Utilizing a Transdisciplinary STEAM approach, LCMM keeps education relevant to students’ lives.
 We employ LiFT Personalized Learning Software to support each students’ PLP progress and to help them learn proficiencies while documenting their achievements with new technology.

 - Experienced adventure educators to inspire and guide inquisitive minds, teacher training, and project-based learning activities.

 - Curricula aligned with Common Core and Next Generation Science Standards that also reinforce environmental literacy.

 - On-water exploration using traditional 19th century rowing boats, a fleet of canoes, and wetsuit/snorkeling equipment.

 - A 4-acre waterfront campus in Vergennes, VT, to host your school ‘capstone’ project or for team-building and teacher development.

 - A Nautical Archaeology Lab and Ecology Lab for hands-on research and experiments.